The Best Thermal Scope for Coyote Hunting

 Testing the ATN ThoR 4 up in the Rocky Mountains

 The ThOR 4 definitely doesn’t look like a standard optic — it uses a unique design, resembling a tubular heat-sensing camera with a rectangular LCD screen as the display.
+The objective lens is crucial in thermal scopes as it affects light-gathering capacity and field of view, with larger lenses providing better low-light performance and clearer images.

 You get a standard 30mm tube connecting the assembly, but rather than an erector housing, the central control is a box-shaped housing that contains the sealed lithium battery, push-button controls, the magnification selector knob, charging, and data ports.